Mobile phone: Hardware

 Low-end mobile phones are often referred to as feature phones and offer basic telephony.
 Handsets with more advanced computing ability through the use of native software applications are known as smartphones.
 The first GSM phones and many feature phones had NOR flash memory, from which processor instructions could be executed directly in an execute in place architecture and allowed for short boot times.
 With smartphones, NAND flash memory was adopted as it has larger storage capacities and lower costs, but causes longer boot times because instructions cannot be executed from it directly, and must be copied to RAM memory first before execution.

 Central processing unit

 Mobile phones have central processing units (CPUs), similar to those in computers, but optimised to operate in low power environments.
+Mobile processors commonly use heterogeneous multicore architectures, combining cores with different performance and power characteristics so that computational workloads can be distributed according to their processing requirements and energy constraints.

 Mobile CPU performance depends not only on the clock rate (generally given in multiples of hertz) but also the memory hierarchy also greatly affects overall performance.
 Because of these problems, the performance of mobile phone CPUs is often more appropriately given by scores derived from various standardized tests to measure the real effective performance in commonly used applications.